 Usernames (netIDs) are 6-8 characters long.
 New accounts start with the letters "ID" and are followed by 6 characters.
 Formats used in the past include UB##X##, UBTU##XX##, and NTXXXXXX.
 Usernames cannot be changed and remain the same regardless of your affiliation with UB.
 E-mail addresses can be changed if you have changed your legal name.
 Any one requesting an e-mail address change must first officially change their name with the University.
 Students do so through the Records office.
 Faculty and staff contact the Office of Human Resources.

 The following services are accessed using your netID and password.
 An overview of each service is listed.

 All UB students, faculty, and staff receive a UB e-mail account.
 You are encouraged to monitor your account regularly for important announcements.
-E-mail can be accessed through the MyUB Portal, using Outlook as an Exchange client while on a campus computer, or through an IMAP/POP connection.
+E-mail can be accessed through the MyUB Portal, using Outlook as an Exchange client, or through an IMAP/POP connection.

 Network file storage space is available for students, faculty, and staff.

 The M drive can be used as a storage space for personal files, homework assignments, papers, photos, etc. The space is available through the M Drive link in the MyUB Portal and as the My Documents folder when logged on a campus computer.
 If logged on a campus computer, it is also the M Drive seen in the My Computer window.
 These files can be accessed only by you.